MicrosoftDocs/terminal/TerminalDocs/selection.md

 ## Copying selected text

 As mentioned above, selected text can be copied with a right-click or the `copy` action.
 However, there are a number of settings regarding copying text that you can customize:
-- copying formatted text
+- Copying formatted text
     - You can use the `copyFormatting` global setting to also copy the formatting of the selected text itself to the clipboard.
 This allows you to copy the terminal's font information such as foreground color, background color, and font.
     - If you want to limit copying the formatting to certain key bindings (or commands), you can modify the `copyFormatting` parameter on a `copy` action.
-- copying as a single line
+- Copying as a single line
     - You can copy text as a single line using the `singleLine` parameter in the `copy` action.
-- removing trailing whitespace from block selections
+- Removing trailing whitespace from block selections
-    - You can remove the trailing whitespace form a block selection using the `trimBlockSelection` global setting.
+    - You can remove the trailing whitespace from a block selection using the `trimBlockSelection` global setting.

 You can also use the `copyOnSelect` global setting to have newly selected text automatically copied to your clipboard.
 With this setting enabled, if a selection is present, right-clicking the terminal copies and pastes the selected text to your terminal.